GoblinArchives/LiminalHorror/Creator Kit SRD/rules-and-mechanics.md

 ## **RULES SUMMARY**

-> Note: You can include this, or a modified version, in your publications. (maybe include a image version or downloadable text file)
+> Note: You can include the entirety of this text, or a modified version, directly in your publications.
+This helps lower the barrier for Facilitators when needing to reference rules quickly.

 **ABILITIES:**